-This company was incorporated in Madrid, for an indefinite time period, on 28 July 2006.
+This company was incorporated in Madrid for an indefinite period of time on 28 July 2006.

 Its corporate purpose is to organise and give courses, seminars, lectures, postgraduate programmes, advanced training and, in general, any training activity connected with the financial industry and the securities markets, and to draw up, edit and publish related academic material of all kinds.